Derezo/accounting-api/docs/README.md

-# Accounting API Documentation
+# Universal Accounting API - Documentation

 ## Overview

-This directory contains comprehensive API documentation for the Accounting API, including OpenAPI specifications, interactive documentation, code examples, and deployment guides.
+The Universal Accounting API is a comprehensive, bank-level secure REST API backend designed to provide universal accounting, financial, and business management operations for businesses of all sizes.
+This directory contains complete documentation organized into focused sections for easier navigation and understanding.

 ## 📁 Directory Structure